-It is the intent of CBD College to provide an avenue for individuals associated with the college to resolve conflicts.
+It is the intent of CBD College to provide an avenue for students to resolve conflicts with faculty and/or staff, or another student.
 It is desirable to resolve problems and complaints informally.
-This policy encourages both responsibility and accountability for all persons involved in a conflict.
+This policy encourages both responsibility and accountability for both student and faculty or staff member(s).
+If resolution of the issues cannot occur informally, formal grievance policy is hierarchical.